calligross/reinstallr/README.md

 ```

-`show_missing_packages()` searches for missing packages and gives the information if the package is available on CRAN:
+`show_missing_packages()` searches for missing packages and checks if the package is available on CRAN:

 ```r
 show_missing_packages(path = '~/Documents/R/')